clawpack/clawpack-4.x/doc/sphinx/setrun_geoclaw.rst

 In addition, a number of other parameters should be set in the `setrun.py` file in any :ref:`geoclaw` application.
+See also the :ref:`geohints` for more about parameter choices.

 It is best to look at a specific example while reading this section, for example  :ref:`setrun_geoclaw_sample`.